nansencenter/sentinel1denoised/s1denoise/experimentalData/noiseScaling/README.md

 ## Step 2.
 Statistical aggregation

-Once you have statistics for many files you can obtain statistically aggregated power balancing factors for each sub-swath by scrpit called 'analyze_experiment_noiseScalingParameters.py':
+Once you have statistics for many files you can obtain statistically aggregated noise scaling factors for each sub-swath by scrpit called 'analyze_experiment_noiseScalingParameters.py':

 ```